 Basis of Presentation

 These financial statements have been prepared on the basis of accounting principles generally accepted in the United States ("GAAP").
+Certain comparative information has been reclassified to conform to the current presentation.

 Use of Estimates in Financial Statements